Inklingo

 ama

-Use 'ama' to refer to the female head or owner of a household, particularly in contexts like 'ama de casa' (housewife).
+Use 'ama' primarily to refer to the female head or owner of a household, often in the context of managing the home or servants, like a housewife.

 A high quality storybook illustration of a woman standing confidently in the center of a simple, tidy living room, holding a large, ornate key in her hand.